Stratio/stratio-cassandra/README.md

     query  : {type:"phrase", field:"body", values:["big","data","gives","organizations"]}
 }' limit 100;
 ```

-If you want to refine the search to get only the tweets written only by users whose name starts with "a":
+To refine the search to get only the tweets written by users whose name starts with "a":

 ```
 SELECT * FROM tweets WHERE lucene='{